apollographql/apollo/graph-manager-docs/source/integrations.md

 ## Datadog

-You can forward Graph Manager performance metrics to your Datadog account.
+The **Apollo Datadog integration** enables you to forward Graph Manager performance metrics to your Datadog account.
 Datadog supports an advanced function API, which enables you to create sophisticated graphs and alerts for GraphQL metrics.

 ### Setup